Emergence of a hidden-order phase well below the charge density wave transition in a topological Weyl semimetal (TaSe$_4$)$_2$I: Acknowledgements

 \section{Acknowledgements}

-This work was supported by (i) CSIR.
-Grant Number: 03/ 1511/23/EMR-II. (ii) Department of Science and Technology, Government of India (CRG/2023/001100).
+This work was supported by CSIR-Human Resource Development Group (HRDG) Grant No. (03/ 1511/23/EMR-II) and Department of Science and Technology, Government of India (CRG/2023/001100).
 The authors thank Riju Pal and Prof. Atindra Nath Pal from SNBNCBS for the technical help.
 S. Chatterjee thanks Dr. Nitish Mathur for the helpful discussions.
 Sk Kalimuddin thanks IACS for PhD fellowship.
 TD and SD acknowledge UGC, India, for support from fellowship.
 SKP thanks NFSG grant from BITS-Pilani, Dubai campus which supported this research.

 {S\arabic{section}} {S\arabic{figure}} {S\arabic{table}} This Supplemental Material provides comprehensive experimental details supporting the emergence of a hidden-order phase in the topological Weyl semimetal (TaSe$_4$)$_2$I. We present temperature-dependent single-crystal XRD analysis revealing structural evolution across and well below the charge density wave (CDW) transition, showing distinctive changes at low temperatures.
 We summarize the robustness of the emergent hidden order phase in different samples and their manifestations in low-frequency noise.
 The supplementary data further includes extended temperature-dependence of noise exponent ($\alpha$), and excess kurtosis ($\kappa$).
 It presents a detailed description of the thermo-power measurements using calibrated steady-state methods, including a systematic investigation of thermo-emf response to temperature gradients for multiple samples with different thermal cycles.